kashband/HackTX2021_UT_JKK/README.md

 ### How is Density Determined?

 The density of a given building is determined by user inputted information.
-A would go to the site and click on `X` level of `Y` building.
+A user would go to the site and click on `X` level of `Y` building.
 From there they can view the current density of the building but they also have the choice to submit a value between `[0.1 - 10]` on how dense that part of the building is.
 Multiple user inputs are appended to a list, where they're all totaled and averaged.

 ### Structure of our Code